Andre-lab/ZEAL_commandLine/README.md

 ## Structures

-Aligned structrues can be saved to PDB files using the save2pdb method.
+Aligned structrues can be saved to PDB files using the `save2pdb` method.
 By default, both the fixed and rotating structure are exported to the current directory (see below on how to change).
-The names of the new pdb files have the format `originalname_ZEAL.pdb `(this can't be changed)`. `Also, HETATM records are omitted but this can be changed (se below).
+The names of the new pdb files have the format `originalname_ZEAL.pdb` by default, but can be changed (see below).
+Also, HETATM records are omitted by default  but can be changed (see below).